-Jim DelGrosso, Principal Consultant, has been with Cigital since 2006.
+Jim DelGrosso, Senior Principal Consultant, has been with Cigital since 2006.
 In addition to his overarching knowledge of software security, he specializes in Architecture Analysis, Threat Modeling and Secure Design.
 In fact, he was a catalyst for creating Cigital’s current Architecture Analysis practice.
 Jim is the Executive Director for IEEE Computer Society Center for Secure Design (CSD).
 He also predicts that “OpenSSL will have at least one new vulnerability found in the next 12 months.
 You can pick the start date—it’s the ‘12 months’ that matters.”
 Jim relaxes and decompresses from work by playing with the dogs, listening to music, or just chilling out with a beer and a movie.

 Words of Software Wisdom: That better software security is achieved by combining many activities.
 You can’t just do one activity like pen-testing and declare victory.
 You also have to do secure code reviews, and architecture analysis, and training, and so on.

 Cigital is one of the world’s largest application security firms.
 We go beyond traditional testing services to help our clients find, fix and prevent vulnerabilities in the applications that power their business.